 The First Tickets

-Convinced that this was a money-making scheme that could see them escape dead end jobs, the three decided to launch the scheme.
+Convinced that this was a lucrative scheme that could see them escape dead end jobs, the three decided to launch the scheme.
 The tried to sell their first coupons outside Old Trafford before a Manchester United game in 1923, but despite printing off 4,000 coupons, they only got 35 of them back.
 Just as Barnard had discovered before them, the Football Pools appeared to be a flop.

 Askham and Hughes, having paid in £50 each along with Moores to get the project off the ground, were disillusioned after doubling-down and printing 10,000 coupons that were distributed in Hull, only to get just a single one returned.
 Moores had faith in the project, however, and in the middle of the 1924-1925 season, when they were ready to pull the plug, paid them each back the £200 they’d invested by that point for their share in the business.

 The Littlewoods Pools took off in the months and years after that decision, though quite why it became so popular is difficult to tell.
 All we do know is that John Moores became a millionaire, avoiding getting on the wrong side of the law as part of the Ready Monies Act by only accepting payment via postal order and not cash.
 The Pools took off, with rival firms like Vernons and Zetters launching in the years that followed.